Why Cybersecurity is a Business Challenge: A CXO’s Outlook

 Then there are other complexities such as:

-1. Lack of physical verification and direct communication among team members resulting in phishing attacks.
+• Lack of physical verification and direct communication among team members results in phishing attacks.

-2. Increased use of personal devices with least to zero level of security.
+• Increased use of personal devices with zero to a minimal level of security.

-These complexities are an opportunity for attackers which hence increases the attack surfaces.
+These complexities are an opportunity for attackers, which hence increases the attack surface.

-Did you know that data breaches involving remote work cost $1.07M more on average than traditional settings (IBM)?
-And 20% of organizations experienced security breaches due to remote work during the pandemic (Malwarebytes).
-This new reality requires us to rethink and reshape our cybersecurity strategies.
+Have you heard that the average cost of data breaches during remote work is $1.07M higher than traditional ones (IBM)?
+And 20% of companies had security breaches caused by working remotely during the pandemic (Malwarebytes).
+This new fact makes us reconsider and redesign our cybersecurity policies.

 Navigating Third-Party and Supply Chain Risks

-The interconnected nature of today’s businesses introduces significant third-party and supply chain risks.
-Third-party attacks have risen from 44% to 49% year over year (Ponemon Institute), and almost half of organizations have suffered a breach due to a third-party vendor in the past year (Ponemon Institute).
+The globalization of modern business presents severe third-party and supply chain risk.
+Attacks by third parties have increased to 44% to 49% annually (Ponemon Institute), and nearly half of organizations have experienced a breach by a third-party vendor within the last year (Ponemon Institute).

 Harnessing AI in Cybersecurity

-Here’s what positive, AI in cybersecurity is a game-changer.
+Here’s what’s positive – AI in cybersecurity is a game-changer.
 AI can potentially save organizations up to $3.81M per data breach.

-1. AI can detect anomalies that signify potential security incidents, it can also isolate infected systems or block IP addresses.
+• AI can detect anomalies that signify potential security incidents, and it can also isolate infected systems or block IP addresses.

-2. AI Continuously learns and adapts to new threats.
+• AI continuously learns and adapts to new threats.

 Moreover, AI and automation enable us to detect and contain breaches 27% faster.
-It’s clear that embracing AI is not just an option but a necessity in our fight against cybercrime.
+Embracing AI is not just an option but a necessity in our fight against cyber crime.

 The Rise of Zero Trust